Frequently Asked Questions

 - I am not a primary care physician.
 Is this program right for me?

 - Yes, we have accepted physicians from a variety of specialties into our Fellowship program.
-In addition to adult primary care, pediatricians, OB/GYNs, emergency medicine, ophthalmologists, surgeons, oncologists, cardiologists, otolaryngologists, anesthesiologists, etc. have all been successful participants in the program and report great satisfaction from the learning experience.
+In addition to adult primary care, pediatricians, OB/GYNs, emergency medicine, ophthalmologists, surgeons, oncologists, cardiologists, otolaryngologists, anesthesiologists, and many others have all been successful participants in the program and report great satisfaction from the learning experience.
 Please contact our Admissions Team if you would like to connect with a graduate from your specialty.

 - Instructions Requesting Verification of Fellowship Medical Education Training

 - Current Fellows or Alumni may request a Verification Letter from Student Affairs through the Support Ticket system.

 Agencies requesting credentialing verification may send a request, including a signed release by the practitioner, via email to firstname.lastname@example.org

 Body of Wonder Podcast

 Join Mailing List